Best Camping Coffee Maker: Our Top 9 Picks

 Personally, I think it’s worth buying a good camp coffee maker seeing as you can take it with you anywhere – not just out into the woods.

-Seriously, whenever I’m going to be staying in hotels for a while, I’ll make sure I bring a bag of beans, a way to brew coffee and a manual coffee grinder.
+Seriously, whenever I’m going to be staying in hotels for a while, I’ll make sure I bring a bag of beans, a way to brew a good cup of coffee and a manual coffee grinder.
 After all, hotel coffee isn’t exactly known for being particularly drinkable.

 The same goes for when you’re visiting relatives.
 If the thought of having to drink Folgers from your grandma’s ancient coffee maker for a week sends shivers down your spine, bring your own coffee kit.
 It won’t take up much room and you’ll have a much nicer time.
 That said, maybe keep it on the down-low; you don’t want to cause offense!